 Early environmental education can help our kids become curious and passionate about nature, climate change, environmental issues, and protecting our planet.
 By encouraging this passion at an early age, we have a better chance at raising a generation of lifelong environmental advocates that will continue to live sustainable lives into their adulthood.

-Katie Kinnear is Director of Engagement Strategy at Rubicon and was the inspiration behind creating the Trick or Trash campaign.
+Katie Kinnear is Director of Engagement Strategy at Rubicon.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.